Gnaeus-Pompeius/Botnet/README.md

       To run the Server type the following into the terminal when located inside the project directory:

-      * ./tsamgroup56 Client port Server port
+      * ./tsamgroup56 ClientPort ServerPort

   * Client

       To run the Server type the following into the terminal when located inside the project directory:

-      * ./client Ip address Port number
+      * ./client IpAddress PortNumber